Health Care Guide Information

 When an excess amount of the amino acid cystine is released by the kidneys, it can lead to the formation of stones in urine.

-Obesity: In obese patient when fat is no more absorbed, fats are bind with calcium and during this oxalates left behind which further forms oxalate stones.
+Obesity: In an obese patient, when fat is no longer absorbed, fats bind with calcium, and during this, oxalates, left behind, which further form oxalate stones.

 Diabetic people or high sugar levels: